Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

   - They can’t do much, but what they do, they do well.
 - Second stage
   - Greater number of verbs (most of which are regular)
   - Surprising that children take a step backwards.
-They commit *over-regularization* error such as “gived” instead of “gave.
+They commit *over-regularization* error such as "gived" instead of "gave".
 - Third stage
   - Cease to make over-regularization errors
   - Still improve their command of regular verbs